Notice of proposed rulemaking: Procedure

 NPRMs are often preceded by a notice of inquiry (NOI) in which comments are invited but no rules have yet been proposed.
 Comments received in that period allow the agency to prepare the NPRM better by making more-informed decisions on proposals.
 An NPRM may be followed by a further notice of proposed rulemaking (FNPRM), if the comments from the initial NPRM lead the agency to change the proposal drastically to the point that further comment is required.
 Rules are finalized when a report and order (R&O) is issued, which may be amended with a second R&O (or more) in a continuing proceeding (such as the DTV transition).

 Regulations.gov is a website established in 2002 to provide better access to rulemaking and allows comments to be posted to nearly 300 federal agencies.

+In some circumstances, a federal agency is allowed to finalize a new regulation without first publishing it as a proposed rule in the Federal Register.
+The agency must disclose its reason when publishing the final rule.

 Foreign equivalents

 Equivalent procedures of public consultation are also used outside the United States for a document giving public notice of a proposed rule change and inviting informed comment on it.
 The European Aviation Safety Agency (EASA) publishes similar notices referred to a notice of proposed amendment when it seeks public comment.